-It is important for the diet to be done only under the supervision and guidance of a dietitian.
-He or she can complete a thorough nutritional assessment to evaluate whether you are a good candidate for this diet.
+It is important to highlight that this diet should be approved by your doctor and supervised by a registered dietitian.
+A health care professional can complete a thorough nutritional assessment to evaluate whether you are a good candidate for this diet.

 The ketogenic diet involves a drastic reduction of carbohydrates, which will make up only 10 to 15% of total daily calories.
 However, this quantity may vary according to your health condition, how long the diet will last, and your dietary goals.

 To compensate for the reduction in carbohydrates, you will need to significantly increase your intake of fat.
 This means eating foods like avocado, coconut, seeds, olive oil, peanuts, chestnuts, walnuts, and almonds.
 The quantity of protein in your diet should also increase until it makes up 20% of daily calories.
 It is, therefore, necessary that you eat meat, chicken, or fish at lunch and dinner and that you have eggs and cheese for snacks.

 When you start this diet, your body will go through an adaptation period which can last from several days to a few weeks and it happens because your body switches to producing energy through fat, instead of carbohydrates.
 So it is possible that in the first days you will have symptoms such as exhaustion, lethargy, and headaches.
 These will disappear once the body has adapted.

 Another similar diet to the keto diet is the low-carb diet, the major difference being that in the keto diet there is an even higher restriction of carbohydrates.